cloudsimplus/cloudsimplus/README.md

 # Contributing

 You are welcome to contribute to the project.
 However, make sure you read the [contribution guide](CONTRIBUTING.md) before starting.
-The guide provides information on the different ways you can contribute, such as requesting a feature, reporting an issue, fixing a bug or providing some new feature.
+The guide provides information on the different ways you can contribute, such as by requesting a feature, reporting an issue, fixing a bug or providing some new feature.

 <p align="right"><a href="#top">:arrow_up:</a></p>